EddTally/Web-Project/README.md

 Counter added to the appending stylesheet JS functions 'lightMode' and 'darkMode' to reduce webpage size if mutiple of the same style tries to be appended during runtime.
 Counter resets when other style is selected.

-TO DO
-Make darkMode better
-Popup iframe utube video wont open more than once, function still being called as styles are still being appended.